sanjaybhat2004/blog/source/_posts/int-a-5.md

 EBP stands for Extended Base Pointer and ESP stands for Extended Stack Pointer.
 In the code that we wrote above, we can see registers such as RBP and RSP.
-In fact they are the 64 bit version of EBP and ESP, and we will use them interchangeably here, since the context is already understood.
+In fact EBP and ESP are the 32 bit version of RBP and RSP, and we will use them interchangeably here, since the context is already understood.

 We now have encountered one of the big guns in the scene of process memory management, the Stack.
 The Stack is the one which overflows your non-base-case-handled recursive calls.